Valks-Bots/partner-bot/README.md

 11. Use `v!desc <description>` to create a description for your advertisement.
 (The bot will automatically include your discord invite link.)
 12. Use `v!preview` to have a look at your advertisement.
 13. Use `v!bump` to bump your advertisement.
 (There is a `300` second cooldown by default.)
+14. Repeat steps 10-13 in the other guild.

 ## Contributing
 See [CONTRIBUTORS.md](https://github.com/valkyrienyanko/partner-bot/blob/master/CONTRIBUTORS.md).